 - Update your Recipe Box or Create One: I get such pleasure from trying out new recipes, and then copying the memorable ones onto index cards and putting them into my recipe box.
 I only take the time to update my recipe box about twice a year, but it gives me such pleasure to do so.

-- Game of Midnight Hide and Seek: Crystal also suggests playing midnight hide and seek, even with your dogs!
+- Game of Midnight Hide and Seek: Playing midnight hide and seek, even with your dogs!